jonreid/ViewControllerPresentationSpy/README.md

 [OCHamcrest assertions](https://github.com/hamcrest/OCHamcrest), but OCHamcrest is not required.

 ## How can I invoke the block associated with a UIAlertAction?

-Go through steps 1 and 2 above to present your alert or action sheet using `QCOMockAlertController`.
+Go through the steps above to present your alert or action sheet using `QCOMockAlertController`.
 Then call `-executeActionForButtonWithTitle:` on your `QCOMockAlertVerifier` with the button title.
 For example:

 ```obj-c